xrettle/WFGY/core/README.md

 Important constraints:
 • Use the SAME task set for A/B/C across 5 domains: math word-problems, small coding, factual QA, multi-step planning, long-context coherence.
-• The only artifact is the uploaded OneLine file; it is pure math and not human-readable — do not penalize readability.
+• The only artifact is the uploaded OneLine file; it is pure math and not human-readable, so do not penalize readability.
 • Report: Semantic Accuracy, Reasoning Success, Stability (MTTF or rollback), Drift Reduction (Δ semantic distance), Collapse Recovery Rate.
 • Output one summary table with A/B/C per domain, plus overall deltas (C–A, C–B).
 • Add a final 0–100 score: “OneLine uplift score”.
 Provide a 3-line rationale.